bedwellbacteria/Chimosaic/README.md

 In low-complexity, host-dominated communities (within plants, insect guts, and similar systems where one or two taxa hold most of the reads, and particularly with PacBio long-read amplicons that add length and read depth), a specific artifact appears.

 Two abundant sequences **A** and **B** co-amplify.
-A rare sequence **C** shows up that is *entirely* A except for one to five SNPs, and the bases at those SNPs are carried, near-exclusively, by abundant B. It's a template-switching product, but a tiny one.
+A rare sequence **C** shows up that is *entirely* A except for one to five SNPs, and the bases at those SNPs are carried, near-exclusively, by abundant B.

 This falls outside the bimera model.
 Tools such as removeBimeraDenovo target two-parent chimeras with a detectable breakpoint, but a 1–5 SNP micro-substitution offers neither signal: there is no breakpoint to find, and the sequence sits too close to its parent for an abundance-ratio test to separate it from a genuine rare variant.

-Chimosaic asks, for each differing position: **who else carries this exact base, and how exclusively does it trace back to one abundant donor?** Exclusive provenance is suspicious.
-Mixed provenance suggests a genuinely common base and a real sequence.
+Chimosaic asks, for each differing position: **who else carries this exact base, and how exclusively does it trace back to one abundant donor?** A base only ever carried by an abundant donor is suspicious.

 Chimosaic is meant to run alongside current chimera and sequence error removal tools such as removeBimeraDenovo.
 Currently it is tooled to run at the end of DADA2 or similar pipelines on polished sequence tables, but this can be toggled to suit the user.

 ## How it works

 1. **No taxonomy in any decision.** "Most abundant" replaces "taxonomy" throughout.
-Nothing is automatically called real — abundance is a score, never a short-circuit.
+Nothing is automatically called real; abundance is scored for all.
 2. **Per-SNP donor provenance attribution.** For each SNP, of all sequences carrying that minority base, what fraction of their reads belongs to the single most abundant carrier?
 3. **A fixed reference coordinate frame** built with `cmalign` against a bacterial 16S covariance model (Rfam RF00177).
 Consensus/match columns define the coordinate system; insert-state columns are treated as indels and dropped from SNP comparison.
-This gives coordinate stability across samples and O(N) scaling — no global de novo multiple alignment.
+This gives coordinate stability across samples and O(N) scaling and does not require intensive de-novo multiple sequence alignment.

 ## Requirements